 What are the estimated cancer risks associated with BHD?

 BHD is associated with an increased risk for kidney cancer, particularly the chromophobe renal cell carcinoma (RCC) or hybrid chromophobe/oncocytoma types of kidney cancer.
 The estimated risk for kidney cancer in people with BHD is around 15%.

 What are the screening options for BHD?

 There are no specific screening guidelines for BHD.
 Due to the risk of kidney cancer, some doctors suggest that individuals who have BHD or a family history of BHD have a yearly ultrasound, which are when sound waves are used to create a picture of the internal organs, of their kidneys, beginning at age 25.
 Other doctors suggest an abdominal computed tomography scan (CT or CAT), creates a three-dimensional picture of the inside of the body using x-rays, or magnetic resonance imaging (MRI), in which magnetic fields, not x-rays, are used to produce detailed images of the body, every 1 to 3 years.
-Evaluation by a dermatologist, a doctor who specializes in diseases and conditions of the skin, and screening for lung cysts are also suggested.
+Evaluation by a dermatologist, a doctor who specializes in problems of the skin, and screening for lung cysts are also suggested.